neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/3-callouts.png

-The motherboard spans the inner width of the device and ends with external ports on both sides.
+The motherboard spans the inner width of the device and has outward-facing ports on both sides.
 It has the following main features:

 - **Power system:** based on the LTC4020 buck/boost converter, regulates charging of the LiFePO4 batteries and seamlessly switches between wall and battery power.
 - **System controller:** coupled to the power system, an NXP LPC11U24 Cortex-M0 MCU controls an analog monitor chip for the eight battery cells as well as the charger.
 It is connected to the CPU module via SPI, and has GPIO lines to the main power rail switchers in the system.
 It has a UART (SYSCTL) that the keyboard can talk to directly for issuing power on/off commands and battery status queries.